davidvkimball/slate-blog/src/content/post/astro-suite-vault-guide.md

 ### BRAT (Temporary)

 Only used temporarily to load Astro Composer and Disable Tabs plugins before they're available in the Obsidian plugin directory.
-Future versions will remove BRAT in favor of the official releases.
+Future versions of this vault will remove BRAT in favor of the official releases.

+## Git

+The [Git](https://obsidian.md/plugins?id=obsidian-git) plugin is turned off by default, if you turn it on, you can easily publish to your Astro blog without leaving Obsidian using `CTRL + SHIFT + S`.
+Simply enable the plugin and configure with git to turn it on.